Thủ Thiêm New Urban Area: Location

 Thủ Thiêm is situated on a point bar of the Saigon River, which also references as Thủ Thiêm Peninsula, in the municipal division known as Thủ Đức.
-On the opposite bank of the river are the Bình Thạnh District, District 1—Ho Chi Minh City's central business district—District 4 and District 7.
-It includes some wards of Thủ Đức: Thủ Thiêm, An Lợi Đông and a part of An Khánh.
+On the opposite bank of the river are the area of former Bình Thạnh District, District 1—Ho Chi Minh City's historic central business district—District 4 and District 7 (respectively from upstream to downstream).
+It includes some wards of Thủ Đức then: Thủ Thiêm, An Lợi Đông and a part of An Khánh.
+Now all An Khánh, Ho Chi Minh City after the 2025 rearrangement.

 History

 Before its clearance for redevelopment, Thủ Thiêm was one of the most densely settled areas of Ho Chi Minh City and included a central market established in 1751, around the Saigon riverside area.
 Beginning in 2002 and continuing for almost a decade, between 14,000 and 15,000 households were removed from the development site and resettled.

 Master planning for the site began in 1998, anticipating the completion of several bridges and tunnels that would connect District 2 to Ho Chi Minh City's central business district across the river.
 In 2003, Sasaki Associates won an international design competition to plan the site.